Amblydia/Pocketmine-School-Old/docs/htmap/pluginstructure.md

 ---
-id: pluginstructure
-title: Plugin Structure
-sidebar_label: Plugin Structure
+sidebar_position: 2
 ---
-___
+# Plugin Structure
 To make a PocketMine-MP plugin, you need a structure for your plugin.
 You can [generate them automatically](#generating-automatically) using DevTools or [make your own](#making-manually) plugin structure.

 ## Generating Automatically